Fonterra named Microsoft's first major customer for new data centre region

 “And it’s such a privilege to have Fonterra as our first major anchor tenant customer.
 By helping Fonterra connect better with customers and partners globally, this partnership is not just a tremendous step forward for Fonterra and Microsoft, it also helps build and cement our country’s ongoing success on the world stage.

 “We’re not only excited at the opportunity to support Fonterra to grow and achieve more as a business, but at how this will demonstrate how we can achieve greater efficiency, innovation and sustainability across New Zealand’s entire agrifood network.”

 A focus on sustainability, says Fonterra chief operating officer Fraser Whineray, was a major draw for the company to collaborate with Microsoft.

 “By shifting to a technology platform that will enable Fonterra to maximise its efficiency while using renewable resources, we’re also building on our sustainability commitments,” he says.

-“Microsoft’s pledge to use only renewable energy in its data centres aligns with our own long-term goals and provided another benefit to the partnership.”
+“Microsoft’s pledge to use only renewable energy in its data centers aligns with our own long-term goals and provided another benefit to the partnership.”